judicator/KerbalismSystemHeat/README.md

 # Kerbalism SystemHeat

-Experimental SystemHeat support for Kerbalism.
+Experimental Kerbalism support for SystemHeat.

 Important notice: this mod does not touch heat simulation in any manner.